demjanp/chrono_spatial_modelling/README.md

 * [NumPy](http://www.numpy.org/): pip install numpy
 * [SciPy](https://www.scipy.org/): pip install scipy
 * [GDAL](http://www.gdal.org/): pip install GDAL

+## Acknowledgements:

+Development of this software was supported by OP RDE, MEYS, under the project "Ultra-trace isotope research in social and environmental studies using accelerator mass spectrometry", Reg.
+No. CZ.02.1.01/0.0/0.0/16_019/0000728.

 ## License:
 This code is licensed under the [MIT License](http://opensource.org/licenses/MIT) - see the [LICENSE](LICENSE) file for details